 There are books written by Japanese Doctors who made medical discoveries of Spirulina.
 The Secrets of Spirulina is one of these books.

 The book by Jack Joseph Challem is Spirulina: what it is…the health benefits it can give you printed in the USA.
 Unfortunately, this mentioned book and other books written 30 years ago.

 Time passed, but Spirulina was around, found in the lakes of Africa and Mexico.
-Spirulina is grown in Japan and in Mexico, in the California too.
+Spirulina is grown in Japan and in, Mexico, in California too.

-A couple of moths ago, I discovered a book, edited by M.E.
+A couple of months ago, I discovered a book edited by M.E.
 Gershwin and Amha Belay.
 This particular book written by scientists and doctors.
 They performed enormous research about Spirulina and published these results in the book Spirulina in Human Nutrition and Health.

-Finally, the resource, rich with experimental data, showed in the USA as valuable evidence for scientists, food industry researchers, doctors, and consumers.
-We can learn from this book what is the Spirulina.
+Finally, the resource, rich with experimental data, is shown in the evidence for scientists, food industry researchers, doctors, and consumers.
+We ca in the USA learn from this book what is the Spirulina.

 Hamada S. says